aoi-ue/CAndCPlusPlus/README.md

 ### Resources to research work 🤔

+- [ ] Write an example of floating point

+- [ ] Write a case example of scoping: global variable using static
+- [ ] Write a code example to do Pointer holds an address for a memory

-- [ ] Experiement Unsigned Int and Boolean
+- [ ] Experiement: Unsigned Int and Boolean

-- [ ] Experiment Array and Strings Gotchas, with memory allocation in cpu [with users accessing to memory]
+- [ ] Experiment: Array and Strings Gotchas, with memory allocation in cpu [with users accessing to memory]

 - [ ] Write a simple array in data structure
 - [x] Write Recursive code
 - [ ] Write a code example in C code to calculate Big O

-- [x] Understand the following: Decimal to Binary to Hexidecimal to Base64, and arithmetic
+- [ ] Refactor convertor for Decimal to Binary to Hexidecimal, with arithmetic operation

-- [ ] Refactor Diamond C katas
+- [ ] Refactor Diamond
 - [ ] Write a nested loop for brute force
 - [x] Experiment with conditional statement quirks with pre and post increment with Precedence & Associativity